About-Spain.net

 his bitter enemies will happily give him credit for.
 There are

-wonderful range of historic monuments, including castles, old
+historic monuments, including castles, old

 monasteries, fine old city residences and old rural retreats